Would you know what to do if you encountered a seal? Here’s how to swim with them safely.

 Swimmers at Brixham in Devon have been regularly coming into contact with seals in so one of them contacted Sue Sayer of the Cornwall Seal Group Research Trust on how to do it safely.
-Her reply was fascinating and we thought more swimmers would want to read it - even those who have never been buffeted gently by a large seal.
+Her reply was fascinating and important information for every swimmer – even those who are yet to be buffeted gently by a large seal.

 “Many thanks for getting in touch.
 I can understand your concern as these animals are very big when you encounter them in the sea, especially unexpectedly!
 Obviously we do not encourage people to deliberately seek out seals to swim with, but if seals approach you then that is fine as the encounter is on their terms.